auroranil/how-does-chromium-start/README.md

 In the respective header file, within the class `ContentClient` the method `browser()` is defined.

 `ContentBrowserClient* browser() { return browser_; }`

+## BrowserMainParts
+File: `content/public/browser/browser_main_parts.cc`

+Method: `BrowserMainParts::MainMessageLoopRun(int* result_code)`

+Description:
+This method simply returns false.
+This is confusing as to how the method eventually returns true.
+Perhaps it's overrided at some point?

 ## Obligatory License